KxSystems/docs/docs/kb/profiler.md

 [FlameGraph](https://github.com/brendangregg/FlameGraph/blob/master/flamegraph.pl) or [speedscope](https://speedscope.app) for visualization.

-## Walkthrough
+## Walk-through

-Let’s apply the profiler to help us optimize an extemely naïve implementation of Monte-Carlo estimation of π.
+Let’s apply the profiler to help us optimize an extremely naïve implementation of Monte-Carlo estimation of π.
 We'll use `record.q` and speedscope as described above.

 Start with the following `/w/pi.q` consisting of purely scalar code: